(15th February – 19 miles)

 It was a fine, easy morning’s walk as I passed through woodland and across pasture.

 Another Victorian masterpiece straddled the valley but unlike Ribblehead, the Lune Viaduct is no longer used.
 It sits there magnificent; redundant.
 Does someone pay for its upkeep, I wondered?
-I hoped so as I passed underneath and worried a little about falling bricks.
+I hoped so as I passed underneath and glanced upwards, worried a little about falling bricks.

 The path briefly climbed to face the Howgills once more

 before dipping down to follow the River Lune.
 Apart from Dales Way walkers, Lunesdale is little visited and I didn’t meet anyone on these few miles.

 The narrow, old packhorse bridge at the Crook of Lune is graceful and beautiful – unlike the accompanying noise of the nearby M6 and mainline railway.

 I dislike walking near motorways (who doesn’t) and hurriedly crossed the M6 to leave the roar of traffic behind me.
 I found a muddy tussock to sit on, unwrapped my rucksack-squashed tuna sandwich and messily devoured it.
 It wasn’t a sight to share.

 By early afternoon, I had my first peek of the sugar-dusted Lakeland fells – which I’d be climbing within a couple of days.
 With the DW almost complete, I was pleased that I had given myself a further four days to cross the Fells to Keswick.

 The afternoon was a long one, with the maps in my book teasing me: my progress across the pages seemed interminably slow.

 I began to regret my decision to over-night in Staveley and not Burneside; a decision that added three and a quarter miles to my day.